stisa/nwasm/README.md

 Currently trying to get `system.nim` to compile, roughly 1200 lines out of 4000 work.

 This repository is used for documentation, issue tracking, and other misc things.
-The actual code can be found in a fork of Nim here: https://github.com/stisa/Nim/tree/nwasm
+The actual code can be found in a fork of Nim [here](https://github.com/stisa/Nim/tree/nwasm)

 This split-branch model was chosen to allow easy comparison with the main nim branch via github fork interface, simple compilation (see [Trying out](#trying-out)).